MohammadNazeri/my-educations/python/Decorator/README.md

 # Decorator
+* In Python, a decorator is a design pattern that allows you to modify or enhance the behavior of a function or method without changing its actual code.
+It's a higher-order function, meaning it takes another function as an argument and returns a new function that typically extends or alters the behavior of the original function.
-Use to add extra features to exsting function without changing the function.
+* Use to add extra features to exsting function without changing the function.
 ```
 def div(a,b):
   print(a/b)